The Strange Case of the Vietnamese

 JUSPAO Leaflet # 2005

 JUSPAO leaflet 2005 is a 5 x 8 inch leaflet developed in June 1967 that depicts Nguyen Van Be at home with his family.
-Eight people are pictured.
-The text is:
+The picture on the front of this leaflet is identical to 2003, except that the text is below the image instead of above.
+The text on the front is:

 Why is the Liberation Front afraid to let people speak the truth?
 Nguyen Van Be is alive, well, and shown here with his family.
 As anyone can see, Nguyen Van Be did not sacrifice himself.
 Why are you not permitted to speak the truth?